TravorLZH/travorlzh.github.io/_posts/2023-04-02-jacobian-elliptic-functions-intro.md

 The book _A Course of Modern Analysis_ by Whittaker and Watson developed the theory of elliptic functions using complex analysis.
 However, they achieved this goal by introducing theta functions before presenting Jacobian elliptic functions.

-As a result, I decide to write a short series of blog post to introduce Jacobian elliptic functions and theta functions in a fashion that is both modern and logical.
+As a result, I decided to write a short series of blogs to introduce Jacobian elliptic functions and theta functions in a fashion that is both modern and logical.

 ## Elliptic integrals and Jacobian elliptic functions

 The term elliptic integral originates from calculating the circumference of an ellipse.
-Later, elliptic integral is used to describe a general class of integrals in the form of
+Later, it is used to describe a general class of integrals in the form of

 $$
 \int R(x,\sqrt{f(x)})\mathrm dx\tag1